 - Practical session on using Copernicus satellite datasets

 - Practical ac-labs

-A number of prominent scientists conducting research in the field of satellite ocean colour radiometry will be invited to deliver lectures on cutting edge research and critical issues in ocean colour science.
-The list of teaching staff will be announced soon, but you can see who lectured at past IOCCG Summer Lecture Series by clicking here.
+Several prominent scientists conducting research in the field of satellite ocean colour radiometry have been invited to deliver lectures on cutting edge research and critical issues in ocean colour science.
+Teaching staff include:

 The lecture series is open to students from all countries with no preference for geographical location.
 Participants should be familiar with downloading and processing satellite ocean colour imagery since this is not an introductory training course.
 The course is intended primarily for PhD students and post-doctoral fellows involved in any aspect of ocean-colour research, but bright graduate students with a Masters degree (or studying for their Masters degree), with a strong understanding of ocean colour remote sensing, are also encouraged to apply.
 Research scientists with a longer record in ocean colour research (< 10 years) hoping to broaden their knowledge will also be considered.
 All students are required to attend the full 2-week lecture series.